 They raised acres of tomatoes and wonderfully tasty cantaloupes and all the family was involved in preparing, planting, weeding, irrigating, cultivating and picking.
 Their recreation included climbing to the top of Timpanogos many times and swimming in ponds and canals.

-After his accident Carl felt like he wasn't good for much but one thing he did was so impressive-he picked up rocks.
-Highland is known for its rocky soil and most people don't have the patience or the equipment to do anything about it but Carl took a bucket and spent hour after hour picking up rocks from his and his brother Wayne's fields.
+After his accident Carl felt like he wasn't good for much; but one thing he did was so impressive-he picked up rocks.
+Highland is known for its rocky soil and most people don't have the patience or the equipment to do anything about it, but Carl took a bucket and spent hour after hour picking up rocks from his and his brother Wayne's fields.
 You could drive by any time of the day and see him out there sitting or kneeling in his well-worn overalls, with his bucket by his side.
 It was a great testament to the dedication and perseverance of the man.
 (Those who knew Carl appreciated the way he used his tractor to clear snow off their driveways in the winter and the rides he gave all of the children in the neighborhood.)

 Carl had diabetes and his health deteriorated over the next several years.
-In about 2007 he decided to sell his property, after donating land to the LDS church for a chapel.
-They invested the money received from the sale with a man in their ward who promised great returns.
-They lost every penny at about the same time that Carl died on February 20, 2008 (the man spent about five years in prison).
+In 2005 he decided to sell his property, after donating land to the LDS church for a chapel.
 For Carl's funeral his casket was brought to the church and then to the cemetery on a hay wagon pulled by his favorite tractor.
-LuElla served a Church History mission in Salt Lake for seven years, ending November, 2016 and she continues to live in Salt Lake.
+LuElla served a Church History mission in Salt Lake for seven years, ending November, 2016 and she continues to live in Salt Lake City.
 [Find a Grave] [Names in Stone]

 Elvira Euphrasia Cox Day